-Frequently Asked Questions for the JTAA Lacrosse 2018 Season
+Frequently Asked Questions for the JTAA Lacrosse 2022 Spring Rec Season

-1. How old does my child need to be to play in the 2018 JTAA Lacrosse League?
-Is it based on age, grade or weight?
+1. How old does my child need to be to play in the 2022 JTAA Lacrosse Spring Rec League?
+Is it based on age or grade?

 ANSWER: JTAA Lacrosse has boys and girls divisions based on the age levels displayed below: